PolyTyme/The-Looming-War/Players/Ogud.md

 icon: player
 collapse: close

-Ogud enjoys playing with animals and helping to take care of them when he's available.
+Ogud has a resistance to gold damage.
 ```